GabrielEstevezReyes/CV/README.md

 # CV
-A peak at my work
+A peek at my work

 Since you are already here, please read this lines.